asolo/join-workflow/README.md

 Malformed POST requests will return a 400 error response.

 Workflow steps can refer to other steps in the graph.
-POSTing a workflow step which introduces a circuler reference will be rejected with a 422 response.
+POSTing a workflow step which introduces a circular reference will be rejected with a 422 response.

 Workflow step IDs must be unique.
 Repeated step Ids will be rejected with a 409 response.